sparkweaver/to-do-list/README.md

 * Added a sound effect when the user checks, unchecks, or checks all todos.
 * A button that toggles between viewing todos for individual users or viewing all todos.
 * Utilized `aria-label` to provide clear text for screen readers, improving accessibility.

+## Note

+The users toggle simulates different users viewing their own todo lists.
+Updates made for one user won't be saved when cycling between users, as the data is reset when toggling.